dustinpfister/blog_posts/_posts/statistics-scatter-plots.md

 layout: post
 categories: statistics
 id: 158
-updated: 2021-03-06 14:45:34
+updated: 2021-03-06 14:50:36
-version: 1.5
+version: 1.6
 ---

 The subject of [Statistics](https://en.wikipedia.org/wiki/Statistics) can become a little complicated, but if you are like me visualizing what is going on can help to make something complicated easier to understand.
 In this post I will be using [scatter plots](https://en.wikipedia.org/wiki/Scatter_plot) to help gain a better understanding of certain subjects in statistics.

-A scatter plot is a good way to go about visualizing data that where each data element in a population or sample has at least two values that can be mapped to the x and y axis.
-It is a good way to get a visual idea of that is going on with some data that can be graphed this way.
+A scatter plot is a good way to go about visualizing data where each data element in a population or sample has at least two values that can be mapped to the x and y axis.
+It can also be used as a way to make sense of things like the differences between the various means, and all kinds of various values that can come up in such a graph.

+I have made lots of projects that involve having a lot of display objects that are placed in various locations within a canvas matrix.
+This is a common tasks when it comes to making a wide rang of games after all, so having a scatter plot is not to dissimilar to that of having an object pool.
+The only difference then is applying some meaning to the position of the objects, rather than having them just randomly move around the canvas like I usually do.

 <!-- more -->